How to Calibrate Blood Pressure Monitor

 Consult the Manual

-Before you begin your calibration procedure, read the manual for users with the blood pressure gauge.
-The guide will serve specific directions tailored to your particular device.
+Before you begin your calibration procedure, read the blood pressure gauge manual.
+The guide will provide specific directions tailored to your particular device.

 Gather Necessary Tools